“What is the best gear change rpm?”

 - Goal: Achieving The Fastest Possible Acceleration

-- In practise it is harder than it looks
+- In practice, it is harder than it looks

 - The Down Shift